SuryaNarayanaa/CheckBatteryPercent/README.md

 A simple PowerShell script to **monitor your laptop battery** and **pop up a reminder** if it goes above 80%.
 This helps prolong battery health by letting you unplug the charger before it fully reaches 100%.

+**Useful for Laptops with no built-in battery protection or those that lack manufacturer battery limit settings like HP OMEN**

 ---

 ## Prerequisites